barumau/pandunia/esperanti/esperanti-pandunia.md

 azeno - gade
 azia - asi
 Azio - asia
-aĉetanto (aĉetisto) - xoper
+aĉetanto (aĉetisto) - shoper
-aĉeti - xopa
+aĉeti - shopa
 aĝo - umure
 aŭ - o
 aŭdi (aŭskulti) - auda